Charitie/alx-low_level_programming/0x00-hello_world/README.md

 **2-assembler -** A script that generates the assembly code of a C code and save it in an output file.

+**3-name -** Ascript that compiles a C file and creates an executable named cisfun.